dancaron/Django-ORM/README.md

 ├── README.md
 └── settings.py
 ```
-The file structure is very simple.
-The models.py file is where you add your typical Django models.
-There is a toy user model included as a simple example. db.sqlite3 is the default database that ships with the template.
-The settings.py file is where can swap out the sqlite3 database for another database connection, such as Postgres or AmazonRDS, if you wish.
-The main.py file is the entry point for the project, and where you start your code.
-Think of it like a plain old python file, but now with the power of Django's ORM functionality.
+__The models.py file is where you add your typical Django models.__ There is a toy user model included as a simple example. db.sqlite3 is the default database that ships with the template.
+The settings.py file is where can swap out the sqlite3 database for another database connection, such as Postgres or AmazonRDS, if you wish. __The main.py file is the entry point for the project, and where you start your code.
+Think of it like a plain old python file, but now with the power of Django's ORM functionality.__

 Quick Setup
 -----------